rlhardy2/ST-558-Final-Project/README.md

 * `caret`
 * `mathjaxr`

-The following code can be used to install the above packages:
+The following code can be used to install and load the above packages:

-`install.packages("shiny", "shinydashboard", "tidyverse", "ggplot2", "readr", "caret", "mathjaxr")`
+`install.packages("shiny", "shinydashboard", "tidyverse", "ggplot2", "readr", "caret", "mathjaxr")` `library(shiny, shinydashboard, tidyverse, ggplot2, readr, caret, mathjaxr)`

 ## Required Code